armadaproject/armada-spark/docs/architecture.md

 25/05/01 16:42:27 INFO ShutdownHookManager: Deleting directory /tmp/spark-a5c32faa-d3e4-4d5d-82a6-cdb79bac7984
 ```

-Note the lookout URL.
+Note the Lookout URL.
 This will let us easily view results for the Driver and
 its Executors.
 If all goes well the jobs will succeed and produce a result!

 ## Configuration Options